Current as of July 2015 | Download print version (in PDF)

 V. Tax Laws

 For its income to be exempt from income tax, an organization must have been established solely to relieve poverty or distress of the public, or to advance religion or education.
 In addition, the Commissioner of Income Tax must conclude that the income is expended either wholly within Kenya or in ways that benefit the residents of Kenya (Income Tax Act First Schedule, Cap 470, Para.
-10 as amended by Legal Notice No. 6 of 2001).
+10 as amended by Finance Act, 2001).

 Income consisting of profits from a business is subject to an additional restriction: Such income is exempt from tax only if it meets the criteria in the previous paragraph and if one of the following is true: